Rod Donald: Death

 Shortly after midnight on 6 November 2005, the day before his scheduled swearing-in for his fourth term in Parliament, he died suddenly at his Christchurch home after suffering for a few days from Campylobacter jejuni food poisoning from an unknown source.
 An autopsy initially ruled out a heart attack, but subsequent test-results determined that death resulted from an inflammation of the heart muscle (myocarditis), which is a very rare consequence of C. jejuni infection.
 He was 48 years old.
-His funeral, which took place at the Cathedral of ChristChurch, was attended by over 1,000 people.
+His funeral, which took place at the Christ Church Cathedral, was attended by over 1,000 people.
 His casket arrived on board an electric bus and his wake took place at the adjacent Warner's Hotel.
 The Parliament showed its respect for Donald by suspending a day of business, and a minute of silence was observed in the House of Representatives.

 He was succeeded in the Green Party leadership by Russel Norman.